Last updated on April 27th, 2020

 Of all the Uluwatu Beaches, this is probably the most strenuous to get to – actually, Nyang Nyang is worse on a hot day!

-But if you’re in good shape it shouldn’t be a problem and you’ll welcome the extra bit of exercise after all the Mie Goreng you’ve been feasting on.
+If you’ve done a trip to Nusa Penida and made the effort to get to the iconic Kelingking Beach – which you totally should – you’ll be pleased to know that the climb down to Green Bowl Beach isn’t quite as strenuous.
+If you’re in good shape reaching the beach shouldn’t be a problem and you’ll welcome the extra bit of exercise after all the Mie Goreng you’ve been feasting on.

 The Least developed of all the Uluwatu Beaches